ros2/demos/demo_nodes_py/README.md

 ### Server & Client

-This runs `add_two_ints_client` and `add_two_ints_server` ROS 2 client and server which Server processes two integers sent from Client and publishes its sum to Client to be printed out.
+This runs `add_two_ints_client` and `add_two_ints_server` ROS 2 client and server where  Server processes two integers sent from Client and publishes its sum to Client to be printed out.

 #### Server